 It is very important to keep the natural rhythm of your brain in mind while reading.
 Most of us can only remain focused on a task for about 50 minutes.
 For some of us, that timeframe is much lower.
 Knowing why you lose focus is only half the battle!

 Staying focused requires your brain to work hard.
 We use mental processes to help us stay focused.
 Think of these mental processes like little focus muscles.
-Just like you wouldn’t exercise at high intensity for long periods of time without taking breaks, you should not try to read for long periods of time without taking short breaks.
+Just like you wouldn’t exercise at high intensity for long periods of time without taking breaks, you should not try to read for long periods without taking short breaks.

 Forcing yourself to read boring material can be exhausting to your focus and consume additional mental processes that keep you motivated.
-Give yourself a well deserved break and your brain will thank you for it.
+Give yourself a well-deserved break and your brain will thank you for it.